Antipodeans

-The Antipodeans (from the Greek: ἀντίποδες meaning literally “those at the antipodes”) were a group of Australian modern artists who asserted the importance of figurative art, and protested against abstract expressionism.
-Though they staged but a single exhibition in Melbourne during August 1959, they were noted internationally.
+The Antipodeans were a collective of Australian modern artists, known for their advocacy of figurative art and opposition to abstract expressionism.
+The group, which included seven painters from Melbourne and art historian Bernard Smith, was active in the late 1950s.
+Despite staging only a single exhibition in Melbourne in August 1959, the Antipodeans gained international recognition.

+The group's members were Charles Blackman, Arthur Boyd, David Boyd, John Brack, Robert Dickerson, John Perceval, and Clifton Pugh, with Smith compiling.
+The group's stance was controversial at the time, with some viewing it as a conservative reaction against international art trends.
+Despite this, the Antipodeans' influence extended beyond Australia, with their works included in a 1961 exhibition at the Whitechapel Gallery in London.

 History

 The Antipodeans group consisted of seven modern Melbourne painters and the art historian Bernard Smith, who compiled The Antipodean Manifesto in 1959, a declaration fashioned from the artists' comments as a catalogue essay to accompany their exhibit.
 Albert Tucker, not associated with the group, had begun exhibiting a series in a similar figurative style titled Antipodean Head in Europe in 1957.
 Member John Perceval exhibited a ceramic sculpture Antipodean Angel, a laughing figure standing on its hands, at Terry Clune Gallery in Sydney in May 1959.

 The artists were Charles Blackman, Arthur Boyd, David Boyd, John Brack, Robert Dickerson, John Perceval and Clifton Pugh.
 They were all Melbourne-based, save Dickerson, who was from Sydney.
 In 1959 none were direct members of the Heide Circle that had maintained its importance with the Melbourne Branch of the Contemporary Art Society (CAS) since the early 1940s, though Sunday and John Reed championed the group.
 Three were Boyd family members and all were fraternal painters of some stature working within their maintained styles of realistic imagery.
 Notably, though Perceval showed there in 1958, they did not exhibit in the CAS's own gallery (directed by Reed from 1958 as the Museum of Modern Art Australia), as the Society opposed the show, but chose instead to use the premises of the rival Victorian Artists' Society, long a bastion for cultural conservatism in Melbourne.